 Working together we can aspire, learn and achieve

-Mr Cracknell and the Governing Body can be contacted via the school (St Barnabas CE School, St Barnabas Street, Wellingborough, NN8 3HB) Please see also the PDET Complaints Policy.
+Greg Cracknell and the Local Governing Body can be contacted via the school (St Barnabas CE School, St Barnabas Street, Wellingborough, NN8 3HB) Please see also the PDET Complaints Policy.

 School governance has become a passion for Natalie in recent years.
-She joined the governing body as parent governor in 2013 and became vice chair of governors in 2015.
-Natalie is a Vice Chair of Peterborough Diocese Education Trust Governance Committee and an Ofsted Parents Panel member.
+She joined the local governing body as parent governor in 2013 and became Vice Chair of governors in 2015.
+Natalie is also the Vice Chair of Peterborough Diocese Education Trust Governance Committee and an Ofsted Parents Panel member.

 Natalie has a BSc (Honours) Radiography (Radiotherapy), an MA Applied Health Studies (Research) and has over 16 years experience working in NHS hospitals in England, with her last post being Consultant Therapy Radiographer in Oncology.
 She has lectured in her field at local, national and international level.